RedSkiesIO/consensus-whitepaper/README.md

 ### Prerequisites

-For running and editing LaTeX files use TexWorks - https://sourceforge.net/projects/texworks.mirror/ for MacOS, Windows and Linux.
+For running and editing LaTeX files you can use TexWorks - https://sourceforge.net/projects/texworks.mirror/ for MacOS, Windows and Linux.
+Other editors are availiable.

+Texworks does not contain a spell checker built in.
+To install:

+* Take both en_GD files from Dictionary folder in repository
+* In Texworks click help dropdown, followed by settings and resources
+* Click hyperlink to take you to relevant folder.
+If there is no 'dictionaries' folder create the folder
+* Add both en_GB files to 'dictionaries' folder
+* In Texworks select Edit dropdown then preferences, under Editor tab Spell-check language should be set to English - UnitedKingdom (en_GB)

-### Installing
+### File Structure

 The files are structured according to the excel file Folder Structure.
 The primary .tex file is under Catalyst Technical Paper.tex.
 The pdf should be compiled from here.
 All changes to the text in the document should be made to the relevant .tex file within Paper_Tex_Files.
 Graphs and graphics should be added to the Figures folder.
 When linking new figures from a .tex document, the main file Catalyst Technical Paper.tex should be considered the root.